SebastianSydlik/MRI-based-dementia-prediction/README.md

 As on the mmse scale a score <=26 indicates dementia and on the cdr scale a score >=1 indicates dementia, a ratio of cdr/mmse >= 1/26 would indicate dementia on a merged scale.
 I used this as the threshold for binary classification.

+## Model performance metrics
+As the dataset is imbalanced (way more non-demented patients than demented patients), I used the F1 metric as performance indicator.

 ## Technical Implementation

 - **ML Runs Tracking**: Managed with MLflow.